 District 1, Việt Nam - Things to Do in District 1

-Booking Tip: Entry fees are very affordable (around $1-2 USD each).
-Visit early morning or late afternoon to avoid crowds and heat.
-Audio guides are available for rent and highly recommended for historical context.
+Booking Tip: Allow 3-4 hours total for both sites.
+Entry fees are around $1-2 each.
+Visit early morning (8-10 AM) to avoid crowds and heat.
+Audio guides available for $3-5.

 Getting There